 The Trust has provided more than $58.7 million in support for projects that provide

-direct assistance to disabled veterans and their families.
-It invests in the future
+direct assistance to sick and injured veterans and their families.
+It invests in

-by evaluating and addressing the needs and disabilities of veterans who are leaving
+the future by evaluating and addressing the needs of veterans who are leaving the

 “We count on the public’s support to give our veterans the vast array of support